 Below is my academic research.
 Jump to my Policy writing, Projects, or Data.
 Also see my Google Scholar profile.

 - “Can employment reduce lawlessness and rebellion?
-A field experiment with high-risk youth in a fragile state“, with Jeannie Annan (under review)
+A field experiment with high-risk men in a fragile state“, with Jeannie Annan (Revise & resubmit, American Political Science Review)

-- “The returns to cash and microenterprise support among the ultra-poor: A field experiment“, with Eric Green, Julian Jamison, and Jeannie Annan (under review)
+- “The returns to cash and microenterprise support among the ultra-poor: A field experiment“, with Eric Green, Julian Jamison, and Jeannie Annan (Revise & resubmit, AEJ: Applied Economics)

 Works in progress